--- generate a set of coords and a scalar field

 The above code snippet is from test033.py.

-17. Boolean operations on meshes with plugin MeshBoolean
+18. Boolean operations on meshes with plugin MeshBoolean or plugin Cork

 The MeshBoolean plugin is described in the CloudCompare Plugins wiki - Mesh_Bolean.

-In the example, we try an intersection of two primitives, a sphere and a cylinder,
+In the first example, we try an intersection of two primitives, a sphere and a cylinder,

 with computeMeshBoolean().